gohanko/appconfigs/README.md

-# app-configs
+# application-configurations
-My application configs and settings
+Settings and configuration files for applications that I use.